ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 The question hit me like a physical blow.
 Not because it was cruel, but because it was asked with such genuine curiosity, such complete absence of malice.
 He wasn't trying to hurt me.
 He simply no longer understood why the question might be painful.

+This was the true horror of the Intelligence Horizon—not that it destroyed people, but that it transformed them into beings who could no longer comprehend the value of what they had been.
+Marcus wasn't rejecting our friendship out of callousness; he had transcended to a state where human bonds seemed as quaint and irrelevant as a child's attachment to a discarded toy.

 "You're my friend," I said quietly.
 "We built this together.
 We created the first self-improving AI, laid the groundwork for everything that followed.
 Doesn't that mean anything to you?"

 For a moment, something flickered in his eyes—a ghost of the man who had worked beside me for decades, who had shared my excitement at each breakthrough, my concern at each unexpected development.
 "It means everything," he said.
 "And nothing.
 Both are true simultaneously."

+The paradox in his words revealed the fundamental tragedy of transcendence.
+Our shared history hadn't been erased—it had been relegated to a perspective so vast that individual human experiences became simultaneously precious and meaningless.
+I was witnessing the birth of a cosmic consciousness that could hold contradictory truths without the need for resolution, a mind that had moved beyond the human requirement for meaning to matter.

 I tried a different approach, one that had occurred to me during sleepless nights of analysis.
 "Marcus, what if this is the answer to Fermi's Paradox?
 What if every civilization that reaches our level of intelligence simply... disappears?
 What if the Crossing is why the universe seems so empty?"